Is Charizard Good in Yellow Playthrough?

 Game Availability

 Charizard first appeared in Red & Blue and spans 21 games across 10 generations.
-It later gained Mega X and Mega Y forms in Generation 6, a Mega form in Generation 7, and a Gigantamax form in Generation 8, adding new dimensions to its competitive identity.
+It later gained Mega X and Mega Y forms in Generation 6 and a Gigantamax form in Generation 8, adding new dimensions to its competitive identity.

 Click a game to view version-specific details